Agano-class cruiser

 The four Agano-class cruisers (阿賀野型軽巡洋艦, Agano-gata keijun'yōkan) were light cruisers operated by the Imperial Japanese Navy.
 All were named after Japanese rivers.
 Larger than previous Japanese light cruisers, the Agano-class vessels were fast, but with little protection, and were under-gunned for their size (albeit with a powerful offensive torpedo armament, able to launch up to eight Type 93 "Long Lance" torpedoes in a salvo).
-They participated in numerous actions during World War II.
+They participated in numerous actions throughout World War II.

 The Agano class was followed by the larger Ōyodo-class cruiser, of which only a single vessel was completed.

 Background

 The Imperial Japanese Navy had developed a standardized design for light cruisers as flagships for destroyer and submarine squadrons, based on a 5,500 ton displacement, shortly after World War I. However, by the 1930s these vessels were obsolete, as contemporary destroyers were faster, carried more powerful armament, and had greater endurance.
 As soon as the restrictions of the London Naval Treaty were removed, the Navy General Staff developed a plan within the Fourth Fleet Supplemental Budget to build 13 new 6000 ton cruisers between 1939 and 1945 to replace the Tenryū, Kuma, and Nagara-class cruisers.
 These vessels were intended to be the flagships for six destroyer squadrons and seven submarine squadrons.
 The new design was finalised in October 1937; however, construction was delayed due to overloading of the Japanese shipyards.
 Construction costs came to 16.4 million yen per vessel.